 - After cytokinesis, two haploid daughter cells are formed.

 In some organisms, interphase follows before meiosis II.
 In others, meiosis II ensues.
-In either case, no duplication of chromosomes occurs in-between.
+In either case, no duplication of chromosomes occurs.

 Meiosis II can be summarized as sister chromatids separating and are essentially the same as mitosis.
 The difference is that meiosis II starts with a haploid cell.
 When the haploid sperm from the father fertilizes a haploid egg from a mother, the resulting fertilized egg called a zygote will contain one set of homologous chromosomes from each parent.